Elland Rail Station and Access Package

 What is the proposed number of trains per hour at elland station and how which trains will stop there.
 I ask the question because low moor is still waiting for more trains to stop.
 I travel to Manchester and it currently takes me from 4.20 to 5.42 to get home 1 hour 22 minutes as there is no direct service to Manchester Victoria.
 It is so counterproductive to build a train station and then limit the service?

-Jonathan asked almost 6 years ago
+Jonathan asked over 6 years ago

 At this stage of development it is too early to know which trains will call at Elland.
 The Combined Authority will work with the rail industry and Transport for the North to work out a timetable that best serves the demand for passengers at this station.
 The Combined Authority’s aspiration is to provide two trains per hour at each station within West Yorkshire.